 Related: Contribute to Mobile Cuisine

 The best way to build confidence in the food and service you provide is through testimonials from people who have eaten from your truck or had your food truck cater one of their events.
-This can be done in a number of ways thanks to all of the social networking platforms available.
+Look at the number of ways this can be done thanks to all of the social networking platforms available.

 Don’t forget to share the positive media coverage that your food truck receives.
 There’s nothing like giving potential customers an outside look into your food truck business.

 We hope this article helped shed the light on creating an inbound marketing strategy for your food truck business.
 If you have any additional marketing strategy tips you would like to share feel free to share them in the comment section below, Tweet them to us or post them on our Facebook page.